 The Metuchen Downtown Alliance has developed these guidelines to assist businesses in the Downtown District.
 They deal with the Interior of your business, Exterior of your business including windows lighting and signage, and Public Spaces.
 The character and variety of our streets, buildings, and public spaces makes Downtown Metuchen stand out.
-We urge you to review these guidelines and determine what storefront improvements you would like to make before submitting an application.

 Building, sidewalks, and awnings